-Civic (adjective)

-Of or relating to citizen, a city, citizenship or community affairs.
+Civic (adjective) Of or relating to citizen, a city, citizenship or community affairs.

 - a.
-Find images of other public buildings and institutions from the early 19th century.
+Find images of public buildings and institutions from the City Beautiful Movement, including the World's Columbian Exposition, said to be the Movement's inspiration.
 Label their function and talk about their significance in a city.
 Talk about their surroundings.
 Using blocks or a kit of geometric shapes, have students design their own landmark.
 (K-5) - b.
-Have each student or group of students research the life and work of a well-known Philadelphia inventor, architect or designer and create an exhibit.
+Have each student or group of students research the life and work of a well-known architect, engineer or designer for public projects and create an exhibit.
 They should be able to articulate what the impact of the innovation or institution had on society.
 Present to each other and if there is time, to other classes.
 Research the person who the school is named for.
-Explore and discuss current day innovations.
+Explore and discuss current day innovations and innovators.
 (6-8)

-Speculate as to why Graff designed the Water Works to be both beautiful and functional.
-Compare to similar types of functional public buildings today like airports, railway stations, or public schools.
+Speculate as to why early 20th century Water Plant, Filtration Plants and Pumping Stations were designed to be both beautiful and functional.
+Compare to similar types of functional public buildings from that time period or today like airports, railway stations, public libraries or public schools.